EiichiroIto/MPyTools/README.md

 ```

 # MicroPythonCoder
-MicroPythonCoder generates MicroPython code from Smalltalk-like MicroPython code.
+MicroPythonCoder generates MicroPython code from a method or methods of a class.
-For example,
+For example, a code in Smalltalk,

 ```Smalltalk
 helloWorld